Inverse Optimal Control from Incomplete Trajectory Observations: The Recovery Matrix

 \subsection{Properties of the Recovery Matrix}

-Based on Definition \ref{def_rm}, we explore the properties associated with the recovery matrix, which provides us a better~understanding of how the information from the observations and selected features is incorporated into the recovery matrix.
+Since the recovery matrix connects trajectory segment data to the unknown cost function, we next investigate the properties of the recovery matrix, which will provide us a better understanding of how the data and the selected features are incorporated in IOC process.
 We first present an iterative formula for the recovery matrix.